AbhraneelBera/wiringBone/README.md

     uint8_t read( int idx )
-    void write( int idx, uint8_t val ) void update( int idx, uint8_t val ) get() (Refer to Arduino website for the funtion parameters) put() (Refer to Arduino website for the funtion parameters)
+    void write( int idx, uint8_t val ) void update( int idx, uint8_t val ) get() (Refer to Arduino website for the function parameters) put() (Refer to Arduino website for the function parameters)

-Above funtions have similar behaviour with the arduino environment (Refer to documentation on Arduino website).
+Above functions have similar behaviour with the arduino environment (Refer to documentation on Arduino website).
 The library will not use any hardware eeprom.
 Instead it will create a virtual file in the file system and perform read write operations to it as if it is communicating with an eeprom.